georgeflanagin/parsec4/README.md

 Parsec 4 is an update to Parsec 3.3 by He Tao.
-The changes fall into two groups, the minor updates and the expansions.
+The changes fall into two groups, the minor updates and the expansions, with one behavior change.
 I have also provided a sketch of how to use Parsec 4 for anyone just getting started with parsing.
 Finally, the doc strings are included at the bottom of this file.

+## One behavioral change / bug fix?

+The `string` parser in Parsec 3.3 tried to match the first n characters of the text shred to the parser's datum.
+This leads to some unexpected behavior when there is a partial match of n characters where n is less than the length of either the text shred or the target.

+I changed the behavior to be a complete match, and added a `startswith` parser that follows the original behavior.

 ## Minor updates to Parsec 3.3